Coronavirus COVID-19 Information

 2) All staff have been instructed to wash their hands often, where masks around guests and stay home if they have any symptoms.

-3) Restaurant is now open for Dinner and Take out with restrictions to seating and social distancing.
+3) Restaurant is now open for Dinner and Take out with restrictions.
+We offer both indoor and outdoor seating.

 4) The Gift Shop now has an online Store Option: https://railroadparkresort.ecwid.com/